phpgt/.github/profile/README.md

 The [Object Relational Mapper (ORM)][orm] automates database persistence, but allows you to get your hands dirty with [custom SQL queries][orm-custom-sql] when you need to.

-There's [no database connection made until you use one][webengine-lazy-services], so you're not forced to use any technologies until they're a requirement of your application's functionality - sometimes a file in a directory, or a CSV file is all you need!
+There's [no database connection made until you use one][webengine-lazy-services], so you're not forced to use any technologies until they're a requirement of your application's functionality - sometimes a directory structure or a CSV file is all you need!

 ### For full-stack developers